Madeira river in Porto Velho forests and waters in Brazil.

 If You Are Between Categories

-It is common to feel as if your situation overlaps more than one category.
-A family-based move can also involve work.
-A residence question can also be a place-choice question.
-A filing problem can also be a records problem.
-That overlap does not mean you are lost; it usually means the matter has several moving parts that need to be put in the right order.
+It is common to feel as if your immigration situation overlaps more than one legal service category.
+A family visa may also involve work visa questions.
+A residency question can also affect international family law.
+A filing problem can also be a civil law records issue.
+That complexity does not mean you are lost; it usually means the immigration matter has several moving parts that need to be put in the right order.

-Use this reading lens when more than one page seems relevant:
+Use this reading lens when more than one legal service page seems relevant:

-• choose the page that matches the most urgent pressure point first
+• choose the legal service page that matches the most urgent immigration pressure point first

-• then open the page that affects the decision after that
+• then open the page that affects the next formal step after that

-• treat overlapping pages as connected, not competing
+• treat overlapping pages as connected legal service areas, not competing

-Our role is to help separate those layers so the process becomes more coherent instead of more crowded.
+Monique's role is to help separate those legal service layers so the immigration process becomes more coherent and strategic instead of more crowded.

 Section 05